lambdakris/google-sandbox/ROADMAP.md

 - [x] Create iac platform
 - [x] Create ci/cd platform
 - [x] Create hello app with local setup for running, debugging, and testing
+- [] Create hello iac for automated provision
-- [] Create hello ci/cd for delivery automation
+- [] Create hello ci/cd for automated deployment
-- [] Create hello obs for observability automation
+- [] Create hello obs for logging, tracing, and metering
-- [] Enhance hello app with a frontend for interaction
+- [] Enhance hello app with a frontend to provide interaction
-- [] Enhance hello app with a database for persistence
+- [] Enhance hello app with a database to provide persistence

 ## M2 - Chat App